-Recognizing that community is one of the factors necessary for successful recovery, the HHCI provides a meeting space for a variety of 12-step and support groups.
-Support group experiences allow people affected by mental health difficulties and disorders to connect in a safe and supportive environment.
-Support groups are led by trained facilitators and community professionals, and teach coping skills, help reduce anxiety, build resiliency and provide a place for people to share common concerns and receive emotional support.
+Recognizing that community is one of the factors necessary for successful recovery, the HHCI provides a meeting space for a variety of groups.
+Groups are offered weekly and include 12-step recovery groups and other support groups that focus on mental and physical health in a supportive and grace-giving environment.
+Support group experiences allow people affected by mental health difficulties and disorders, as well as their family members and care takers, to make meaningful connections in a safe and supportive environment.
+Our support groups are led by trained facilitators and community professionals.
+The groups teach coping skills, help reduce anxiety, build resiliency, and provide a safe place for people to share common concerns and receive emotional support.

-For information on starting a new support group, please contact Maddie Stiers
+For information on starting a new support group, please contact Madeline Stiers

 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 The only requirement for membership is a desire to stop drinking.